 01.01 The University Policy and Procedure Statement (UPPS) system provides:

-c.
-A means for reviewing policies and procedures on an as-needed basis to remain consistent with current practices; and
+c. a means for reviewing of policies and procedures on an as-needed basis to remain consistent with current practices; and

-01.02 The University Policy and Procedure Statements (UPPSs) impact all Texas State staff, faculty, and students by providing behavior guidelines and communicating new responsibilities, rights, or regulations instituted on campus.
-The university Web site includes all official UPPSs and updates to policies are announced in the Recent UPPS Updates site.
+01.02 The University Policy and Procedure Statements (UPPSs) impact all Texas State University staff, faculty, and students by providing behavior guidelines and communicating new responsibilities, rights, or regulations instituted on campus.
+The university website includes all official UPPSs, and updates to policies are announced in the Human Resources’ monthly bulletin.

-01.04 The appropriate persons as listed in the reviewers section of the policy will review UPPSs routinely according to their review cycles; for example, every year (EY), every four years (E4Y), etc., from the last action date.
+01.04 The appropriate persons will review UPPSs routinely according to their review cycles; for example, every year (EY), every four years (E4Y), etc., from the last action date.